 - Body image and sexuality concerns

-How employers can support their employees’ mental health
+How employers can support their employees’ mental health and cancer diagnosis

 Cancer isn’t one disease—it’s subclassified into hundreds of types, defined by site and genetic blueprint.
 Given that these subtypes all require subspecialized care, people need emotional support that’s just as personalized.
 Without it, they can feel even more anxiety and stress, and alone on an unwanted journey.
 Good, open communication between people with cancer, their family caregivers, and their healthcare team helps improve well-being and quality of life.